 ADRENAL HAEMORRHAGE

-Adrenal haemorrhage may result from trauma, coagulopathies, venous thrombosis, stress related to surgery, sepsis or hypotension.
+Adrenal haemorrhage may result from trauma, coagulopathies, venous thrombosis, in neonates, orthotopic liver transplantation and stress related to surgery, sepsis or hypotension.
 20% of haematomas are bilateral.[10]
 Acute haematomas appear as oval/round high attenuation(50-90HU)masses.[2]
 On serial imaging, these lesions decrease in size and attenuation.
 MRI appearance varies with the age of the haematoma.
 Areas of T1 hyperintensity are present in acute haemorrhage with a characteristic haemosiderin hypointense rim noted in the subacute stage.
 Chronic haematomas are T1-weighted and T2-weighted hypointense.
-Gradient echo sequence is sensitive to the detection of blood products and demonstrates “blooming”.
+Gradient echo sequence is sensitive to the detection of blood products.
+The magnetic susceptibility results in a pronounced T2 signal loss that visually accentuates the haemorrhagic focus; the so-called “blooming artifact”. -[explain blooming a bit]

+Also liver transplants and neonates?

 ADRENAL CYSTS